Call us at 1(866) 60-SHIFT

 Paying off credit card debt is obviously very important in many different aspects, including building a positive credit history and keeping your interest rate as low as possible.
 A low interest rate will result in you saving money through smaller credit card payments.

 Carrying credit card debt can cause personal problems in addition to financial problems.
-Money issues are a big personal stress and add stress to a family or marriage as household debt adds up.
+Finance issues are a big personal stress and add stress to a family or marriage as household debt adds up.

-With that in mind, if you have outstanding debts resulting from credit cards, we recommend getting aid from someone who specializes in debt management & credit counseling to help you pay off that debt or reach a debt settlement and give you saving money tips.
+With that in mind, if you have outstanding debts resulting from credit cards, we recommend getting aid from someone who specializes in debt management & credit counseling to help you pay off that debt or reach a debt settlement.

 Sure, there are ways to move the credit card debt, like performing a balance transfer.
 While that might help move the debt, it won't pay it off or clear it.
 Using a balance transfer card could even further complicate problems by adding to your debt with a transfer fee for each transfer.